puuumeow/ArtBlossoms/README.md

 ---

-## License

-This project is licensed under the MIT License.

----

 ## Copyright

+Copyright Notice

-© 2025 \[Laiba Sumaiya Nazim].
+© 2025 [Laiba Sumaiya Nazim].
 All rights reserved.
-Unauthorized copying or distribution of this project, in whole or in part, is prohibited.
+This project is strictly for educational purposes and may not be copied, reproduced, or redistributed in any form without explicit permission.